Chamber v1.0 is here! 🎉 Discover a new way of privacy

 5. Data storage and security

 The encryption algorithm used to encrypt (or decrypt) the data is AES-256.
 The key is derived using both the user-supplied password as well as the Vault ID (described above).
 The algorithm to derive the encryption key from the user-supplied password and the Vault ID is Argon2id.
+The key itself is derived mid-way in a multi-step hashing mechanism.

 Last updated on